-Paul Mitchell The School Coeur d'Alene is an additional location accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates for the main campus and all additional campuses as a whole.
-In this case, Paul Mitchell The School Coeur d'Alene is an additional campus of Paul Mitchell The School Boise, the outcome rates provided are for all schools under this structure.
-NACCAS requires schools to list the outcome rates also by a related program.
-The U.S. Department of Education requires outcome rates be provided based upon this individual location which is listed below.
+Paul Mitchell The School Coeur d'Alene is an additional campus of Paul Mitchell The School Boise and both are accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+NACCAS requires schools to list the outcome rates for the main campus, all additional campuses as a whole, and by related programs.
 Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-NACCAS - THE COMBINED LOCATIONS PERFORMANCE STATISTICS FOR THE CALENDAR YEAR 2022
+NACCAS - THE COMBINED LOCATIONS PERFORMANCE STATISTICS FOR THE CALENDAR YEAR 2023 CALENDAR YEAR 2023

 Graduation Placement Licensure

-80% 81.92% 96.72%
+84.75% 72.50% 93.12%

-PAUL MITCHELL THE SCHOOL COEUR D'ALENE'S PERFORMANCE STATISTICS FOR THE CALENDAR YEAR 2022
+PAUL MITCHELL THE SCHOOL COEUR D'ALENE'S PERFORMANCE STATISTICS FOR THE CALENDAR YEAR 2023

 Graduation Placement Licensure

-N/A N/A N/A
+88.37% 75% 100%

 PROGRAM RATES

 Graduation Placement Licensure

-80% 81.92% 96.72%
+84.75% 72.50% 93.12%